 Pueblo feast days are a unique blend of Native American culture and Catholic ritual.
 This pueblo allows the public to attend.
 The Taos Puebloans put on a day filled with traditional dance.
 There’s delicious food to try, an arts and crafts market and a few time-honored activities like pole climbing and a footrace to watch.
 The scents of piñon, green chili and sage waft through the air.
 A few reminders: no pictures, no asking questions and no going into Puebloan homes unless invited.
 Just enjoy!

 Many things define New Mexico, but none more distinctively than the green chili … and specifically the Hatch green chili.
 It’s so popular that its home town holds a two-day festival every year in its honor.
 The world-famous crop has been show-cased on the Food Network and the BBC and brings more than 30,000 visitors to town looking to get a taste of it.
 Activities include chile ristra contests, magic shows and carnival rides.
 Food booths celebrating this most loved chile are on-hand.
 The crowning moment of the festival is the announcement of the Chile Queen.

 Birders and nature lovers grab your binoculars for six days of celebration honoring the return of thousands of migrating sandhill cranes that overwinter at the Bosque del Apache National Wildlife Refuge.
 Every day of this multi-day event is packed with wildlife, birding and photography sessions that bring to life the beauty of the natural landscape and wildlife of the Refuge.
-Family activities, an annual photo contest and an Expo Tent filled with a selection of photography, eco-tourism and conservation organizations are on-site to gather information from throughout the days.
+Family activities, a Wildlfie Zone for all ages, an Expo Tent filled with a selection of photography, and eco-tourism and conservation organizations are on-site to gather information from throughout the days.
 Events are also being held at New Mexico Tech in Socorro.
 Plenty to see and do for all bird admirers.